 Glendale Construction Accident Attorneys | Phillips Law Group

 The Glendale construction accident attorneys at Phillips Law Group understand the challenges that victims and their loved ones face following a serious injury.
-Our firm has over two decades of legal experience and we have recovered hundreds of millions in compensation on behalf of our clients.
+Our team has over two decades of legal experience and we have recovered over $1 billion in compensation on behalf of our clients.
 This includes compensation for medical bills, lost wages, pain and suffering, and other damages.
 Our founder Jeff Phillips is a member of the American Association for Justice.

 Learn more about how we can help you by scheduling a free consultation.
 There is no risk or obligation to pursue a claim.
 We offer our services on a contingency fee basis, so there are no upfront fees.
 We do not get paid unless you do.